gvwilson/sensibleadventures/cloudherd/new.md

 cloudherds were too far away to hear his shouts, but there was no mistaking the urgency in the way he waved his arms.
-Other soldiers crawled out of their tents and began waving and shouting as well as Aft steered Pillow in a long arc to the upwind side of the outcrop.
+Other soldiers crawled out of their tents and began waving and shouting as well as Aft steered Big Blue in a long arc to the upwind side of the outcrop.
-After a few shouts back and forth, Granna Fee Gas had Big Blue hover directly above the camp.
+After a brief argument conducted via tooted horns, Granna Fee had Pillow hover directly above the camp.

 "You lot keep your eyes wide," Grappa Gas ordered the teenagers curtly.
 "Forest might be happy to let us take them, or it might not."

-Pillow descended until she bumped against the edge of the outcrop, her back level with its top.
+Big Blue descended until he bumped against the edge of the outcrop, his back level with its top.
 The older cloudherds riding with Aft stayed on board while he strode forward, barking orders to hurry the soldiers along.
 Only a few windborne words reached Noxy, but that was enough for her to know that he was telling the injured men to leave their gear, to leave their tents, to leave everything they couldn't pick up *right away*.

-In singles and pairs, the men struggled to clamber onto Pillow's back.
+In singles and pairs, the men struggled to clamber onto Big Blue's back.
 A few wore their battle masks, but most had tied them out of the way on the backs of their helmets.
 It made them look like a doll Noxy had once seen with one happy face and one sad, except the soldiers' looked fierce and weary.

 The older cloudherds helped drag the worst of the injured onto the cloud, spacing the soldiers out to keep their weight balanced.